hadron-sclang/hadron-sclang.org/content/design/runtime/Stack-Frame.md

 {{< toc >}}

+## New Stack Design

+Arguments and local variables need to be stored in a Frame object.
+This means a memory allocation for every method call.

 ## Organization

 Hadron allocates large-size `Frame` objects and adds them to the root set for scanning during garbage collection.
 The